tigerDer1/documentation/content/applications/finance/fiscal_localizations/united_states.rst

    - :doc:`Setting up Stripe for ACH payments (Odoo) <../payment_providers/stripe>`
    - `Stripe's ACH Direct Debit documentation <https://docs.stripe.com/payments/ach-debit>`_

+.. _l10n_us/nacha:

 NACHA files
 -----------

-Odoo can generate a National Automated Clearing House Association NACHA) compatible :abbr:`ACH (Automated Clearing House)` file to send to a company's bank.
-For each individual *Bank* journal that the company wishes to pay vendors with, a :abbr:`NACHA (National Automated Clearing House Association)` configuration section needs to be filled out on the Odoo database.
+Odoo can generate a National Automated Clearing House Association (NACHA) compatible |ACH| file to send to a company's bank.
+For each individual *Bank* journal that the company wishes to pay vendors with, a |NACHA| configuration section needs to be filled out on the Odoo database.

 Configuration
 ~~~~~~~~~~~~~